 Posted in History, Leadership, SPACE WATCH, Technology, Transportation

-Tagged Apollo 13, Apollo program, Fred Haise, Industrial economy, NASA, Organization, Safety, Space, Super regions, Test & certification
+Tagged Apollo 13, Apollo program, Fred Haise, Industrial economy, NASA, Organization, Safety, Space, Super regions, Test & measurement

 By Michael Gerson – An American economic recovery now faces only two obstacles.
 Unfortunately, they are considerable: the broken politics of the United States and the broken politics of Europe.

 Given the gleeful polarization of the U.S. political class, any positive action on the economy may require a clarifying presidential election.
 But across the Atlantic, the test comes now.
 Can Europe contain an unavoidable financial meltdown to its weakest members?

 “They are taking a ‘buy time’ approach,” says World Bank President Bob Zoellick.
 “But buying time to do what?
 They need a solution that interconnects sovereign debt, banks and, for some, competitiveness.
 Europe needs to decide what type of fiscal union would complement monetary union — or how to manage the consequences of the alternative.” more> http://tinyurl.com/4ycyofe

 Tagged Capital, Currency, Debt, Deficit, Financial crisis, Fiscal union, International Monetary Fund, Robert Zoellick, United States, World Bank

 By David L. Chandler – The device, Massachusetts Institute of Technology (MIT) professor Daniel Nocera explains, is made entirely of earth-abundant, inexpensive materials—mostly silicon, cobalt, and nickel—and works in ordinary water.
 Other attempts to produce devices that could use sunlight to split water have relied on corrosive solutions or on relatively rare and expensive materials such as platinum.